Rosina Palmer: Later career and death

 Palmer later became a successful singing teacher and was praised by celebrities she sang with, such as Charles Santley.
 Although she visited the United States, she had to return to Melbourne as her mother had fallen ill.
 To her disappointment, Palmer also had to give up teaching some years before her death.

 Her husband died 28 June 1928, before she died herself on 16 June 1932 in South Yarra.
-Palmer was survived by a son and two daughters, one of which was Brisbane soprano Mrs. Gilbert Wilson.
-In her entry for Palmer in the Australian Dictionary of Biography, musicologist Thérèse Radic said that although Palmer was undoubtedly gifted, the demands of her place in society as a married woman barred her from further development like many of her contemporaries and, unlike her mother, Palmer could not "successfully break through the barricades of convention".
+Palmer was survived by a son and two daughters.
+In her entry for Palmer in the Australian Dictionary of Biography, musicologist Thérèse Radic said that although Palmer was undoubtedly gifted, like many of her contemporaries, her societal role as a married woman barred her from further development.
+Radic considered her mother, Caradini, as one of the few who could "break through the barricades of convention".

 Caradini's niece was the writer Mary Gaunt.
+One of her daughters, Emmeline Ida Louise Palmer, married Gilbert Wilson and moved to Brisbane in 1882.
+She became a soprano and was held in high esteem as "one of Brisbane's leading singers and [singing] teachers" at the height of her career.